Redis Internals

 Section titled “Shared Listener Pattern”The adapter multiplexes multiple application-level listeners onto a single Redis subscription per channel:

-Channel: queuert:sched └── Redis SUBSCRIBE (single connection) ├── Worker A callback (filters for "process-order") ├── Worker B callback (filters for "send-email") └── Worker C callback (filters for "process-order")The shared listener tracks state transitions: idle → starting → running → stopping:
+Channel: queuert:sched └── Redis SUBSCRIBE (single connection) ├── Worker A callback (filters for "process-order") ├── Worker B callback (filters for "send-email") └── Worker C callback (filters for "process-order")All mutations (subscribe / unsubscribe / dispose) serialize on a single async write lock so concurrent callers execute one at a time.
+The state is just running or not running — no intermediate starting/stopping bookkeeping.

-- Lazy start: The Redis subscription is created when the first listener registers
+- Lazy start: The Redis subscription is created when the first listener registers.

-- Shared: Additional listeners attach callbacks without creating new subscriptions
+- Shared: Additional listeners attach callbacks without creating new subscriptions.

-- Lazy stop: The subscription is torn down when the last listener unsubscribes
+- Lazy stop: The subscription is torn down when the last listener unsubscribes.

 This avoids creating a separate Redis subscription for each worker or job type.